'Hands off Africa!': Pope blasts foreign plundering of Congo

 Tens of thousands of people lined the main road into the capital, Kinshasa, to welcome Francis after he landed at the airport, some standing three or four deep, with children in school uniforms taking the front row.

-It was a scene reminiscent of some of Francis' first trips to majority Catholic countries but which hasn't been the norm in recent years as he chose to go to smaller countries closer to home where Catholics are often a minority.
+"The pope is 86 years old but he came anyway.
+It is a sacrifice and the Congolese people will not forget it," said Sultan Ntambwe, a bank agent in his 30s, as he waited for Francis' arrival in a scene reminiscent of some of the pontiff's earlier trips to similarly heavily Catholic countries.

-"The Pope is 86 years old but he came anyway.
-It is a sacrifice and the Congolese people will not forget it," said Sultan Ntambwe, a bank agent in his 30s, as he waited for Francis' arrival.
+Francis plunged headfirst into his agenda upon arrival, denouncing the centurieslong exploitation of Africa by colonial powers, today's multinational extraction industries and the neighboring countries interfering in Congo's affairs that has led to a surge in fighting in the east.

 People are also reading…